diogogithub/gnu-social/docs/developer/src/paradigms.md

 It's also common to have [functional code](https://en.wikipedia.org/wiki/Functional_programming) snippets in the middle of otherwise entirely imperative blocks (e.g., for handling list manipulation).
+For this we often use the library [Functional PHP](https://github.com/lstrojny/functional-php/).

 Use of [reflective programming](https://en.wikipedia.org/wiki/Reflective_programming#PHP), [variable functions](https://www.php.net/manual/en/functions.variable-functions.php), and